Animal Shelter Volunteers

 What Riggle particularly enjoys is meeting adoptive families and seeing how much the dogs she has fostered love their new owners.
 “We keep in touch with many of our adoptive families.
-That is the only way we are able to give up the sweet puppies,” she says.
+That is the only way we can give up the sweet puppies,” she says.

 Groups such as Atlanta Lab Rescue need all sorts of assistance, even if fostering isn’t for you.
 If an organization can’t figure out how to fit you in at first, please don’t give up, says Riggle.
 “While we work to get people involved quickly, we work full-time jobs also.
 Keep trying.”